 Second level should consist of the actual coolers/heater (component systems, often E _ _) and the supply system of heating/cooling medium HA or HB.

 Cooling/heating of the energy carrier (liquid or gas) is a sub-system of the medium supply system HA or HB.
 This supply system should contain storage and treatment systems when relevant (generally for liquid medium).

+The flow of the cooling/heating medium might be surveyed by a BFA/BFB system, which is a subsystem of the medium supply system (…HE1.HA1.BFA1).